List of unreleased projects by Prince: The Dawn

 The Dawn was to be the first Prince album after Emancipation, but it was shelved in 1997.
 The album was at that point slated to be the accompanying soundtrack to a film of the same name, but because of the box office failure of Graffiti Bridge, this wasn't possible.
 An acoustic version of the title track can be found on The Truth.
 Prince had often thought of releasing an album called The Dawn at many points during his career.
 The earliest known incarnation of 'The Dawn' was from 1986, and seems to have been some kind of musical (an idea that eventually resurfaced as 'Graffiti Bridge').
 Another incarnation of 'The Dawn' was assembled around 1994, soon after Prince changed his stage name to an unpronounceable symbol.
 This time the content was made from tracks that would later surface on Come and The Gold Experience.
 The last known incarnation of the album was assembled in 1996/1997, this time it came very close to release, and was even advertised on the back of the free cassette single of "The Holy River" that was given away at Borders stores in 1997.

 Tracks believed to have been included on the 1994 album

 Triple album.
-Combined tracks which had been previously included on 1993 configurations of Come, along with tracks that would later be released on The Gold Experience and Chaos and Disorder, along with various NPG Operator segues, although the exact track listing is not known.
+Combined tracks that had been previously included on 1993 configurations of Come, along with tracks that would later be released on The Gold Experience and Chaos and Disorder, along with various NPG Operator segues, although the exact track listing is not known.